SeldonIO/seldon-core/doc/source/analytics/explainers.md

 ## Explain API

-**Note**: Seldon is no longer maintaining the Seldon and TensorFlow protocols.
-Instead, Seldon is adopting the industry-standard Open Inference Protocol (OIP).
-As part of this transition, you need to use [MLServer](https://docs.seldon.ai/mlserver) for model serving in Seldon Core 1.
+**Note**: Seldon has adopted the industry-standard Open Inference Protocol (OIP) and is no longer maintaining the Seldon and TensorFlow protocols.
+This transition allows for greater interoperability among various model serving runtimes, such as MLServer.
+To learn more about implementing OIP for model serving in Seldon Core 1, see [MLServer](https://docs.seldon.ai/mlserver).

 We strongly encourage you to adopt the OIP, which provides seamless integration across diverse model serving runtimes, supports the development of versatile client and benchmarking tools, and ensures a high-performance, consistent, and unified inference experience.